tthorntone/AdNauseam-Wiki/Filter-lists:-gorhill.md

 Often people will ask me which filter lists I use.
 So here is my selection of lists:

+**Important:** Use at your own risks, you are on your own.
+Time is precious and I have none left.

 ![Filter lists](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/wiki-hphosts.png)

 And following is a comparison of typical results to show what these extra lists accomplish.
 This is all the hostnames hit by net requests when visiting TechCrunch's article titled [_"Achieving Anonymity Online Remains Difficult Despite Evolving Privacy Tools"_](http://techcrunch.com/2014/08/21/are-you-ever-truly-anonymous-online/).
 Even with all these lists selected, sites rarely breaks, and result is a fraction of bandwidth, and significant reduction of privacy exposure surface area: